KM. 10 Camino Isla de la Peidra

 Next to the best golf course in Mazatlan and looking out an empty, pristine beach, this small hotel in a grand residential project is a private–feeling haven at a great price.

 Estrella del Mar means two things to most people in Mazatlan: a great golf course and the mansions that surround it.
-With the opening of Las Villas hotel, however, now you can get a taste of this prime spot without owning a house or condo there.
+With the opening of Estrella del Mar hotel, however, you can get a taste of this prime spot without owning a house or condo there.
 It only has 71 rooms, but here's a sampling of what's around: 816 acres of land, 3.5 uninterrupted miles of beach, a $3 million water treatment plant on site, grounds maintained by 80 gardeners, and a PGA championship course designed by Robert Trent Jones, Jr.

 This resort is a long way from the Golden Zone of Mazatlan, but ironically it's the closest major hotel to the airport.
 Naturally the biggest draws are the golf course and beach, but there is also a good–sized pool complex adjoining the hotel, a volleyball net, tennis courts, a good spa with reasonable prices, and a beauty salon.
 The fitness center is stocked with new equipment.
 It has a nice ocean view and its locker rooms have a steam room and sauna.
 A library reading room is a nice touch if you who want a quiet place to curl up with a book.